-A group of determined and public-spirited neighbors joined in an effort to preserve the wooded acre at the corner of St. Georges and Llanfair Rds, negotiating a 10 year lease of the woods with owner/developer Ben Gross.
-During the 10 year lease, the woods will remain and no building may take place on the lot.
+A group of determined and public-spirited neighbors joined in an effort to preserve the wooded acre at the corner of St. Georges and Llanfair Roads, negotiating a 10 year lease of the woods with owner/developer Ben Gross.
+During the 10 year lease, the woods will remain and no building may take place.
 A non-profit entity has been formed to serve as lessee.
 The founding participants of “Friends of Singing Woods Preserve” are Bob Borghese, Richard Douglass, Val Hiscock, Raymond Lesser, Bonnie Perry, Hugh Reynolds, Joe Sensenbrenner, Jenette Wheeler, and Alex Wood.
 Other neighbors have also contributed to the project.
 Everyone is welcome (and soon to be invited!) to participate in preserving the woods.

 The area with the Sellers house has been subdivided off as a separate lot, and the house is being marketed, in cooperation with the Lower Merion Conservancy, with the hope that it will be preserved.
-Please help spread the word about this unique historic home in our beautiful neighborhood, a short walk from Suburban Square, the Ardmore train station, and downtown Ardmore.
+To help spread the word about this unique historic home in our neighborhood, NACA held our 57th Annual Garden Party at the house on Saturday, June 2.
+Over 150 people got to tour the historic house while mingling with neighbors, talking about the possibilities for this beautiful historic gem.
 If you know of someone who might be interested in buying and restoring the property, please let us know.
 If, after reasonable efforts, no preservation buyer is found, Mr. Gross may proceed to build a new house on the site.
 We all hope the existing house can be saved.